Te Kete Ipurangi Navigation:

 The TPU is an important part of the wider school, and as such the Board will develop its school charter to reflect the needs of the learners attending the TPU and include information on their progress and achievement in its Annual Report.

 Operational funding for the TPU is paid directly to the managing school.
 The amount of funding provided is based on the approved maximum roll of the TPU, at a Decile 1A rate.
-Staffing and management units are also provided which allows the Board of the managing school to employ registered teachers to staff the TPU at a 1:10 ratio.
+TPUs are also provided with staffing and management units which allows the Board of the managing school to employ registered teachers at a 1:10 ratio.

 Monitoring and reporting

-Download a Word version of the TPU Annual and midyear report:
+Download Word versions of the TPU Annual and midyear report:

 There is a requirement under the TPU MoU to report on outcomes and student achievement to ensure accountability for public funds.
 The midyear report is due on the 5th working day following the start of school term 3.
 The annual report is due no later than April of the following year.